roosta/gallery.roosta.sh/README.md

 Copyright © 2016 Daniel Berg

 - Source code from 2024 onward is distributed under [GNU General Public License v3.0](LICENSE) or later.
+- Graphical assets are not under the same license as the code, and must be removed if using source code for any purpose.

 **NO AI TRAINING**: Without in any way limiting the artist’s exclusive rights under copyright, any use of this gallery to "train" generative artificial